Profile La Rambla street in Barcelona. La Rambla street is most famous street in Barcelona and also called Las Ramblas

 Best hotels Las Ramblas

 Today La Rambla, or La Ramblas if you prefer, is one of the biggest attractions of Barcelona and definately the most crowded street in the city.
 It is is buzzing with the sights, sounds and smells of cafés, flower shops, street artists, tourists and locals all weaving a tapestry of sight and sound to make this Barcelona street so special.
-Unfortunately every tapestry has some loose threads and on Las Ramblas they are the pick-pockets, so keep a watchful eye on your bags and belongings while strolling on this famous street.
+Unfortunately every tapestry has some loose threads, and on Las Ramblas be careful of pick-pockets and keep a watchful eye on your bags and belongings, while strolling on this famous street.
+The six sections of La Rambla in the direction from Plaza Catalunya are:

 La Rambla de Canaletes